ani9730/Hyprland-Scripts/README.md

 5) To create a folder, use mkdir -p name in the directory you want to create a folder in terminal.
 6) To remove, you can use rm file name. rm -rf deletes all the files in the directory.
 7) If you want to create,edit in the directories of root, you need to put sudo before the command in order to perform the task or else the file will be read-only.
-8) The AUR helpers:
+8) The AUR helpers: -R to remove, -S for install, -Rcns to remove completely.
-a) -S is used to install the packages.
-b) -R is used to remove the packages without the data. c)-Rcns is used to completely remove data.

 9)When you are downloading anything, just make sure to review the packages.
 If they are trusted, then press Q to accept changes.
 10) In kitty terminal, Ctrl+Shift+C is used to copy and Ctrl+Shift+V for paste and Ctrl+ O to save.
 11) There are some theming issues with Gnome apps on this script( idk if others have it).
 But, I was able to fix it using export ADW_DISABLE_PORTAL=1( **I am Dumb and Idk why or how this fixes the issue, it just fixed!!).